-Old Dogs, Still Great Tricks
+Old Dogs (and Cats), Still Great Tricks

-Adopting and loving mature pets
+Learn the joys of adopting and loving mature pets

 Maybe it's the wisdom of years.
 Perhaps it's the calm they bring, having been around the dog park a few times.
 Whatever it is, older pets can be awesome pets.

 Busy schedules and work commitments prevent many Americans from being able to provide the kind of round-the-clock care that younger animals require.
-Mature dogs will have likely gone through some basic obedience training and adult cats are more likely to be litter box trained.
+Mature dogs will have probably gone through some basic obedience training, and adult cats are more likely to be litter box trained.
 Of course they still require pet parents to be responsible and devoted (all animals require a lifelong commitment), but they can be less demanding in the traditional ways.

 It's something that shelter workers hear over and over again from people who want to adopt a puppy or kitten: "I want a pet who will bond with my family" or "I want a pet who can grow up with my kids."
 The truth is that forming a strong connection with a pet has little to with the animal's age at the time of adoption.